FAQ

 Can I accidentally shock another rescuer or myself?

 AEDs are extremely safe when used properly.
 The electric shock is designed to go from one electrode pad to another through the victim’s chest.
-Basic precautions, such as verbally warning others to stand clear and visually checking the area before and during the shock, can maximize the safety of rescuers.
+Basic precautions, such as verbally warning others to stand clear and visually checking the area before and during the shock, can maximise the safety of rescuers.

 If defibrillation is so important, why should I do CPR?